 The local economy is government and insurance-based and has been stable over the last decade, but the character of this small town is not dressed in a suit and tie.
 In this capital city, the government remains accessible to locals.
 Deli counter encounters with the governor and Supreme Court justices are not unusual on State and Main, nor is bumping into a US Senator at the grocery store.
 It’s not retail politics – it’s just life in Central Vermont.

-Montpelier’s downtown farmers market is the place to see and be seen on Saturday morning.
+Montpelier’s downtown farmers market is the place to see and be seen on Saturday mornings.
 Local farmers, artists, artisans, and musicians gather in the open air market from May through October to deepen connections within the community.
 The Capital City Farmers Market moves inside during the colder months and is just as vibrant.